HrdHat/Hrdhatv3/src/instructions/flraformsavePLAN.md

 Update form version if used.
 If the form uses a version counter (e.g. in form_instances.version), update the local formVersion state whenever a save succeeds.
 Skip this if versioning is not implemented.

     User feedback.
 Show clear save status in the UI.
 For example, display a spinner or "Saving..." when a save is in progress, and a success or error indicator when done.
 Use toasts or inline messages to inform the user of failures.
 Provide a retry option if a save fails.

-5. Error Handling & Retry

-Retry failed saves.
-Implement an exponential backoff retry for transient errors.
-For example, attempt up to 3 retries with delays.
-On final failure, mark the section as errored and prompt the user to retry.

-Offline support.
-Detect offline status (navigator.onLine).
-If offline, enqueue saves in memory or local storage.
-Listen for the online event and flush the queue automatically.

-Conflict detection (optional).
-If multiple users might edit the same form, handle version conflicts.
-For example, if saving a module fails due to a version mismatch, fetch the latest data and alert the user.
-(This requires a version column and extra queries; implement only if needed.)

-    UI error states.
-Provide visual cues for unsaved/failed sections.
-For example, show an "Unsaved changes" banner when dirty, and highlight a module title with an error icon if its last save failed, allowing "Retry" as a button.

-6. Security & Validation

-Row-Level Security.
-Configure Supabase RLS policies so users can only modify their own form data.
-Ensure the supabase.from(table).upsert(...) calls respect RLS (authenticated user must own the formId).

-Input sanitization.
-Validate or sanitize any rich text or JSON fields before saving, to prevent XSS or injection attacks.

-    Remove exposed env logs.
-In the Supabase client, avoid logging SUPABASE_URL or SUPABASE_KEY.
-The code's console.log('Supabase initialized') can remain or be removed, but do not log secret values.

-7. Testing

-Type checking.
-Use TypeScript and/or Zod to ensure payloads match their interfaces.
-Write tests that passing incorrect payloads causes compile-time errors or runtime validation failures.

-Unit tests.
-Test the save service in isolation: mock Supabase and verify that each moduleKey calls the correct table and payload structure.
-Ensure array vs object logic branches behave correctly.

-Integration tests.
-Simulate end-to-end flows: fill a form module, trigger save, and verify the Supabase table row is created/updated.
-Test bulk modules (taskHazards, photos, etc.).

-Error scenarios.
-Test network failures, 4xx/5xx responses, and offline mode to ensure retries and UI feedback work as intended.

-    Performance tests.
-Ensure debouncing works by changing a field rapidly: only one save request should be sent after pausing.
-Test with large datasets (e.g. many hazard rows or photos) to ensure UI remains responsive.

 Implementation Checklist